 Sometimes trees located along a lake must come down.
 If there is enough ice to let us use the lake as a work zone, the savings to you the client can be substantial.
 This window of opportunity doesn’t always exist, and when it does, it is very short.
 However, when the ice is thicker than 16 inches, we are able to fell trees onto frozen lakes and use Bobcats and small trucks on the ice to remove the tree debris.

 Urban Tree and Landscape is family-owned and operated by Gabe Tschida.
-Gabe’s core values of honesty, integrity, and reliability guide every interaction you have with Urban Tree and Landscape.
-To schedule a tree removal or create a healthy tree maintenance program, contact us today at 612-532-9996 or www.utrees.com.
+Gabe’s core values of honesty, integrity, and reliability guide every interaction you have with Urban Tree.
+Spring is just around the corner.
+Don’t miss your chance to prevent tree disease and save money on tree pruning this winter. contact Urban Tree & Landscape today at 612-532-9996 or www.utrees.com.